-I always imagine it present in the dashboard of a car, if everything should go wrong: it does not serve to chat for an hour with friends, or to show or receive photos (otherwise they would put the display), so even that sort of " bulge ”on the back is acceptable.
-A service cell phone, in the era in which they also make coffee, to do the things you need and always be there when needed.
+I always imagine it present in the dashboard of a car, if everything should go wrong: it does not serve to chat for an hour with friends, or to show or receive photos (otherwise they would put the display), so even that sort of " bulge "on the back is acceptable.
+A service cell phone, in the age where they also make coffee, to do the things you need and always be there when needed.

 I have no idea how to make it work without activating a special SIM, but perhaps in the future such phones will be "given away" as a compendium of the "big" ones, and will allow you to use the same contract as the "main" phone.